lynchiem/CBANE/README.md

 Rather than culling solely based on the pool wide performance of networks during the last evaluation cycle, CBANE only culls within a cluster, and if a network does not fit in to any active cluster (based on configured caps), it is temporarily archived rather than culled.

 CBANE allows a select number of archived networks to "travel" to active clusters each cycle to continue their evolution.
+Travelling is heavily biased towards weak (low scoring) archived networks that are less likely to become cluster references in future cycles.
+Travelling is therefore primarily a mechanism to help keep the gene pool in each cluster diverse.

 CBANE also supports & encourages periodic merging & reclustering to promote network diversity and combat global stagnation.